The Mezquita Mosque-Cathedral in Córdoba is one of Spain’s finest Islamic buildings — a top sight to visit in Andalucia.

 Next to the Mihrab is the treasury with the usual display of Roman Catholic Church service paraphernalia — it is not particularly interesting or of particular historic significance.
 The large monstrance by Enrique de Arfe is the best-known piece but at 2.63 m tall it is not as impressive as his monstrance in Seville, although the artistic quality of both is superb.
 (The treasury is not open during the early morning.)

 The Incarnation, hung outside the treasury, is an interesting painting by Pedro de Córdoba.
 It is a study in perspective and shows two events in the same painting but from different distances.
 The perspectives are best experienced from a distance and at different angles but take a close-up look for some amazing details.

 Largest Mosque in Europe

-The mosque reached its final proportions as largest mosque in Europe with the third and final enlargement (991-4) by Amanzor.
-Eight full-length naves were added to increased the mosque floor area by almost 50%.
+The mosque reached its final proportions as the largest mosque in Europe with the third and final enlargement (991-4) by Amanzor.
+Eight full-length naves were added to increase the mosque floor area by almost 50%.